Last verified: Thursday, 22. April 2021 at 08:34 AM

 Import products

-Peru is currently rated at 4,2 out of a possible 5.0.
+Peru is currently rated at 3,3 out of a possible 5.0.
 Collected from 6 official sources.
-Please reconsider your need to travel to Peru.
+We advise caution when travelling to Peru.

 We currently evaluate 11 official sources each morning.
 Today, we know of active advisories from 6 individual sources for Peru.

-There are currently 1,707,787 officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in Peru.
+There are currently no officially reported cases of infections with SARS-CoV-2 (or Coronavirus) in Peru.
 As reported by the European Centre for Disease Prevention and Control this morning (~8:30am CET).
-There are currently 57,537 officially reported deaths related to this disease in Peru.
+There are currently no officially reported deaths related to this disease in Peru.

 Peru has a size of 1,285,220 km² or 496,226 mi² which is slightly smaller than Alaska.